bwinter/tha/THA_MEETING.md

+## Setup

 - [ ] Put Streatchly on break (and other notifications)
 - [ ] Silence phone

-- Use your curiosity to drive Reactive Listening (aka ask questions).

 - Techniques for managing participant names:
   - Remember, Zoom order can change.
   - Draw a virtual table and place people around it.
   - Pronouncing new names can be extremely hard, apologize in advance and push on.

-- Breaking ice:
-  - Something not interesting about self.
-(I wish I had saved this article.)
-Generically, something not interesting is easier to come up with, is less competative and still gets conversation going.

----- Have all reds hold up, all greens, all yellows.
+- Have all reds hold up, all greens, all yellows.

 ## Meeting

 For secondaries / shadows
 - Summarize discussion
-- Help keep track of time (45 seconds for voting)
+- Help keep track of time (1.5 minutes for voting)
 - Counting votes
 - Parking lot / Action Items

-### Summary (TODO: Linksify)
+### Index (TODO: Linksify)
-- Setup
 - Introductions
 - Description
 - Ground Rules
 - Voting
 - Discussion

-### Setup
+### Introductions
+- Facilitator introductions (name, pronouns, team, title, THA history)
+- Introductions
+  - Name
+  - Pronouns
+  - Role
+  - What would you like to get out of the THA?

 - If, not remote:
   - Ask folks to write name cards.
 - If fully, remote: